skeoswf/super-beat-boy/README.md

   - users can paste a youtube link, have it converted to an mp3, and it auto splice into separate buttons (i kinda want this to be the main shtick but we'll see)
-  - users can maybe record their own sounds generated
+  - users should be able to record what they made and save it as a sound file

 the following is a quick recording of an alpha build with some features implemented